 This week I attended the Face to Face weekend at Falmouth.
 It proved to be a very transformational event for me and my practice.

 The group critique was one of the most productive sessions for my work.
-I had attended similar the year previous but found it very challenging to put my work on show in front of people I didn’t know.
+I had attended similar the year previous but found it very challenging to put my work on show in front of people I did not know.

-Over the course of my MA, my confidence has grown and I am becoming more willing to show my work and look for feedback.
-The latter has been something I have struggled with over the course of my photography career.
+Throughout my MA, my confidence has grown, and I am becoming more willing to show my work and look for feedback.
+The latter has been something I have struggled with throughout my photography career.